gnolang/faucet-hub/README.md

 faucets come together.

-The Faucet Hub serves as a collective access point where developers can obtain Gno tokens to test and develop applications on a variety of Gno testnets.
+The Faucet Hub serves as a collective access point where developers can obtain testnet coins to test and develop applications on a variety of Gno testnets.

-The Faucet Hub is live on [faucet.gnoteam.com](https://faucet.gnoteam.com).
+Visit the Faucet Hub on [faucet.gnoteam.com](https://faucet.gnoteam.com).

 ## Adding your faucet to the Hub